The Beginning, Christian Schloe

 Me: I am angry Clare.
 And sick and tired of you having to get scans and bad news.

-Me: I mean.
+And now this.
+I’ll get to the positive.
+But look out.
+I want to kick the cat.
+I mean.
 What the F kind of Christmas present is that?
 Another port?
-F that
+F that!!

 Clare: It’s helpful to me that you’re angry.
-It gives me permission to feel angry too.
+It gives me permission to feel angry, too.

 Me: Yes.
 Tell Pio (her cat) to leave the room